sankaranv/sankaranv.github.io/index.md

               <details>
                 <summary>Abstract</summary>
                   <p class="message">
-                    Learning on graphs is a field of great interest due to the abundance of relational data from real-world systems.
-However, many such systems consist of entities that exhibit more complex group interactions rather than simple pairwise relationships; examples of these are co-authorship, co-citation and protein complex networks.
-Such super-dyadic relations are more suitably modeled using hypergraphs.
-Learning on hypergraphs has thus been garnering increased attention with potential applications in network analysis, VLSI design and computer vision, among others.
-Our primary contribution in this work is to generalize the framework of modularity maximization for clustering on hypergraphs.
-In doing this, we introduce a hypergraph null model that can be shown to correspond exactly to the configuration model for undirected graphs.
-We derive an adjacency matrix reduction that preserves the hypergraph node degree sequence, for use with this null model.
-The resultant modularity function may be maximized using the Louvain method, which is a popular fast algorithm known to work well in practice for graphs.
-We additionally propose a refinement over this clustering that exploits higher-order information within the hypergraph.
-This works by iteratively reweighting cut hyperedges, based on the proportion of their nodes in different communities.
-We demonstrate both the efficacy and efficiency of our methods on several real-world datasets.
+                    Clustering on hypergraphs has been garnering increased attention with potential applications in network analysis, VLSI design and computer vision, among others.
+In this work, we generalize the framework of modularity maximization for clustering on hypergraphs.
+To this end, we introduce a hypergraph null model, analogous to the configuration model on undirected graphs, and a node-degree preserving reduction to work with this model.
+This is used to define a modularity function that can be maximized using the popular and fast Louvain algorithm.
+We additionally propose a refinement over this clustering, by reweighting cut hyperedges in an iterative fashion.
+The efficacy and efficiency of our methods are demonstrated on several real-world datasets.
                   </p>
               </details>
           </p>